ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-07-30-data-centric-ml.md

 ## <a id="optimizing"></a> Optimizing on what you have

-Almost all data work, prior to modelling, revolves around two elements: (1) the domain-expert and (2) the data.
+Almost all data work, prior to modelling, revolves around two elements: (1) the domain-expert and (2) their data[set].
 It is possible that one exists without the other, that's why it's important to **optimize on what you have.** If both exist, then we can think of their relationship as *symbiotic*: